Blog

 (877) 778-0318

-It is possible for demyelination to occur in any part of the brain, spinal cord, or peripheral nerves, and it is associated with a wide range of medical conditions.
+Demyelination can occur in the brain, spinal cord, or peripheral nerves, and it is associated with a wide range of medical conditions.
 Multiple sclerosis (MS) is the most common demyelinating disease in the United States.

 What Is Demyelination Caused By?